TahiraChohan/CompileFlow/README.md

 ### Tahira Chohan

-**GitHub**
+Computer Science Student

+GitHub:
 https://github.com/TahiraChohan

 ---

-# ⭐ Support
+# ⭐ Show Your Support

-If you found this project helpful, please consider giving it a ⭐ on GitHub.
+If you found this project helpful,

-It motivates further improvements and helps others discover the project.
+⭐ Star this repository

+🍴 Fork it

+📢 Share it with others

+Your support helps the project grow!

 ---

 <p align="center">

-### 🚀 Compile • Analyze • Optimize • Generate
+<b>🚀 Compile • Analyze • Optimize • Generate</b>

+<br><br>

 Made with ❤️ using HTML, CSS & JavaScript